NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 | IT Support | alex.morgan@nyashajiri.com | Assigned | Assigned |
 | IT Support | daniel.reed@nyashajiri.com | Assigned | Assigned |

-The HR users were assigned both permissions to handle HR correspondence; the IT Support users were assigned both to handle support correspondence.
+The HR users were assigned both permissions to handle HR correspondence and the IT Support users were assigned both to handle support correspondence.

 ## Screenshots and evidence